openshift-kni/install-scripts/README.md

 1. Complete some post-install configuration - including [machine/node
    linkage
    (#14)](https://github.com/openshift-kni/install-scripts/issues/14),
-   and [configuring a storage VLAN on the `Internal` interface on the OpenShift nodes (#4)](https://github.com/openshift-kni/install-scripts/issues/4).
+   and [configuring a tagged storage VLAN on the interface connected to the `Internal` network on the OpenShift nodes (#4)](https://github.com/openshift-kni/install-scripts/issues/4).
 1. [Deploy OCS